lklok66/ice/cs/demo/Glacier2/sl/README.txt

 2) Follow the instructions in the C++ demo README to start the chat server and the Glacier2 router.

-3) In a command window, start the policy server.
+3) In a command window, change to this demo directory and start the policy server.

-   > cd <Ice installation directory>\bin
+   > <Ice installation directory>\bin\policyserver 127.0.0.1 clientaccesspolicy.xml
-   > policyserver 127.0.0.1 ..\config\clientaccesspolicy.xml

 4) In Visual Studio, open the `chat.Web' project and start the Silverlight chat client using the "Debug > Start new instance"